aliaformo/landing-page-udacity-ia/README.md

 This landing page is about the various AI tools that we can use to enhance our work or studies.
 I chose this topic because AI tools are highly beneficial for delivering better results and improving efficiency and efficacy nowadays.
 Thus, I decided to undertake this Capstone Project to become more familiar with AI tools by developing a landing page with examples and information on some of them.

-However, considering the vast number of AI tools available currently, this page specifically focuses on AI chatbots and the ones that offer at least some features for free.
+However, considering the vast number of AI tools available currently, this page specifically focuses on AI chatbots and those offering at least some free features.

 ### 🛠 Tools